davidchesnut/sp-dev-docs/docs/add-ins/important-aspects-of-the-sharepoint-add-in-architecture-and-development-landscap.md

 As a general rule, any SharePoint component that does not include custom code that runs on the SharePoint servers can be included in a SharePoint Add-in (and be deployed to the add-in web).
 There are, however, some exceptions and some nuances to how and where the components are deployed.
-For more information about these nuances and about host webs, the isolated add-in webs, and Features in add-ins, see  [Host webs, add-in webs, and SharePoint components in SharePoint 2013](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint-2013.md).
+For more information about these nuances and about host webs, the isolated add-in webs, and Features in add-ins, see  [Host webs, add-in webs, and SharePoint components in SharePoint](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md).